Cong poll: Tharoor's team flags 'serious irregularities' in UP, demands all votes from state be deemed invalid | Politics

 ''It can only do so if we are able to certify the integrity of this election,'' he added.

 Team Tharoor said no election process can be perfect and it understands that.
-It pointed out that it accepted the numerous violations of the CEA guidelines by AICC (All India Congress Committee) and PCC (Pradesh Congress Committee) leaders.
+It pointed out that it accepted the numerous violations of CEA guidelines by AICC and PCC (Pradesh Congress Committee) leaders.

 ''However, this can no longer continue.
 It is not just our campaign's job to protect the party's image.
 Others will now have to step up and do their part.
 We will hold them accountable,'' he added.